-Basis for provisional detention met where there is risk of charged person becoming unavailable for trial: Basis for provisional detention met where record demonstrates risk of charged person becoming unavailable for trial and preventing speedy proceedings (by going into hiding, disregarding summons or being temporarily prevented from attending hearings).
-Trial Chamber must evaluate extent to which risk may be reduced by non-detention measures through proper examination of all relevant factors and facts presented in adversarial dispute.
+Basis for provisional detention met where there is risk of charged person becoming unavailable for trial: Basis for provisional detention met where record demonstrates risk of charged person becoming unavailable for trial preventing speedy proceedings (by going into hiding, disregarding summons or temporarily being prevented attending hearings).
+Trial Chamber must evaluate extent to which risk may be by non-detention reduced measures through proper examination of all relevant factors and facts presented in adversarial dispute.